Mastercard-Gateway/simplify-prestashop-module/README.md

 The Simplify Commerce module is not bundled in the PrestaShop download.

-The addon for Simplify Commerce can be downloaded here: https://github.com/PrestaShop/simplifycommerce/raw/master/dist/simplifycommerce.zip
+The addon for Simplify Commerce can be downloaded here: https://github.com/simplifycom/simplify-prestashop-module/releases Please use the lastest release that corresponds to the version of prestashop you are using.
+Download the SimplifyCommerce.zip for the particular version of prestashop.

 You will then upload the zip file, setup the API keys and you are good to go!